keijokapp/lab-manager/README.md

 ## I-Tee compatibility

 Lab manager provides few endpoints which emulate some behaviour of I-Tee API.
-This compatibility layer is not subject to exhaustive documentation and testing and will probably be removed at some point as it is ugly and complicated and as hell.
+This layer currently needs actual I-Tee instance to manage users and keep track of lab ID-s.

 Take a look at [lib/routes/i-tee-compat.js](lib/routes/i-tee-compat.js) for details.